jean-airoldie/libzmq-rs/libzmq-book/src/basics/methods.md

 When [send] is called on a socket, it will attempt to queue the message to its outgoing buffer.
 If the buffer is full, meaning it has reached the high water mark, the operation will block.
-If the [send_timeout] is set to `None`, the operation will block until the buffer can accomodate for the message.
-Otherwise if a duration is specified, it attempt to queue the message for that duration and if it fails, return [WouldBlock]. the timeout.
+If the [send_timeout] is set to `Period::Infinite`, the operation will block until the buffer can accomodate for the message.
+Otherwise if the timeout is set to `Period::Finite(Duration)`, it will attempt to queue the message for that duration and if it fails, return [WouldBlock].

 There is also the [try_send] method which will return with [WouldBlock] immediately if it cannot queue the message.